 The physicality of cycling demands so many calories to burn.
 If the training is the preparation, then the foods selected are the necessary tools.
 The common food group used as fuel is carbohydrates but for such a demanding activity, fats may be the appropriate choice.

-The fats stored under the layers of your skin can be very much used as fuel for the cycling activity.
+The fats stored under the layers of your skin can be very much used as fuel for private personal training Calgary sessions.
 If you feast on food with high-fat contents, according to studies, you are likely to be more energized and can maintain the training pace for longer periods.

 Fats as Carbohydrate Replacement

-They tend to burn longer and therefore ideal in an endurance battle.
-Sources of ‘good’ fat can very much replace the use of carbohydrates and still have the same or even better effect on performance level.
+They tend to burn longer and, therefore ideal in an endurance battle.
+Sources of ‘good’ fat can very much replace the use of carbohydrates and still have the same or even better effect on performance levels.

 Foods that Contain ‘Good’ Fats